 Check for any tears or damages to the flashing around vents, chimneys, skylights, and other protrusions.
 If necessary, replace old flashing with new materials.

 By following this roof maintenance checklist regularly and addressing any issues that arise promptly, you can ensure that your roof is maintained properly and lasts for many years to come.

-If you have any questions or need help with a roofing project in New Jersey, contact a local roofer like Mighty Dog Roofing in Sewell, who can provide professional advice and assistance.
+If you have any questions or need help with a roofing project in New Jersey, contact a local roofer like Mighty Dog Roofing, who can provide professional advice and assistance.